MicrosoftDocs/memdocs/memdocs/intune/configuration/apple-settings-catalog-configurations.md

 - Create a [settings catalog policy](settings-catalog.md).

 ### How to use this article

-This article covers the two types of configurations from Apple's MDM protocol:
+This article covers the two types of configurations from Apple's mobile device management (MDM) protocol:

 - Apple declarative configurations
 - Apple MDM payloads

 Each section can have links to other documents:

 - **Apple platform guides**: The Apple Platform Deployment and Security guides that cover deployment and security features of Apple technology
 - **Apple developer**: The developer documentation outlines the device management API that gets updated with every OS release
-- **Apple YAML**: Apple GitHub repository that contains setting definitions which are ingested into the settings catalog.
-Use this to see requirements like applicable OS version, enrollment types, and if supervision is required
+- **Apple YAML**: Apple GitHub repository that contains setting definitions that are ingested into the settings catalog.
+Use this information to see requirements like applicable OS version, enrollment types, and if supervision is required
 - **Intune documentation**: Intune guides for scenario-based configuration like setting up Platform Single Sign On or deploying declarative software updates
 - **Known issues**: Updated list of known issues related to each configuration

-To aid with manual policy migration, configurations that are in both device configuration templates and settings catalog have a section that maps the template setting to its equivalent in the settings catalog.
+Some settings are available in device configuration templates and in the settings catalog.
+To help with a manual policy migration, this article lists the template settings that maps to their equivalent setting in the settings catalog.

 > [!IMPORTANT]
 > It's recommended to create all new policies using the settings catalog where possible.
 Some of the existing device configuration templates are no longer being updated.
 In a future Intune release, they will be migrated to use the settings catalog policy type and the ability to create new templates will be deprecated.
 These templates include: